mayur-22/BigInt-oCaml/README.md

 val div : 'a * int list -> 'a * int list -> sign * int list = <fun>
 val rem : 'a * int list -> 'a * int list -> sign * int list = <fun>

 ```

+To Do:
+* Add other functionalites for bigint such as
+  * power function
+  * exponential function
+  * logarithm function